Blackemore History, Family Crest & Coats of Arms

 The surname Blackemore was first found in Essex where they had been Lords of the manor of Blachemer from very ancient times.

 Early History of the Blackemore family

-Another 175 words (12 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blackemore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blackemore research.
+Another 87 words (6 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blackemore History in all our PDF Extended History products and printed products wherever possible.